JimmyLamothe/autofront/README.md

 ## Installing

-Installing Autofront is simple.
 On Mac or Linux, use pip:

 ```
 pip install autofront